devashish-rane/Minimalist_Todo/README.md

 ---
 Has 2 sections:
-  -  Calender - caleder will show the reminders added in notepad.
+  -  Calender - calendar will show the reminders added in notepad.
 (60% screen occu)
-  -  Notepad - This will be minimalist notespad.
+  -  Notepad - This will be minimalist notepad.
 (40% screen occu)

 Why this is minimalist :
   - We can add notes using using hyphen